-Mitigation measures have been identified to minimize construction impacts (See Section 3.24.4).

-- WisDOT will conduct public engagement during the design and construction phases, providing the public opportunities to give input on construction related impacts.
-Prior to construction, WisDOT would develop a plan to establish construction phases, estimated durations, appropriate sequencing and community outreach and communication commitments.
-WisDOT would continue its target stakeholder outreach inclusive of minority and low-income populations. - Construction employment provides opportunities for local business enrolled in WisDOT's Disadvantaged Business Enterprise (DBE) program.
-WisDOT will use local or other geographic and economic hiring preferences for construction to create jobs for minority and/or low-income populations.
+Resource Mitigation Measures and Commitments Environmental Greenhouse Gases Justice The air quality mitigation measures noted below help to reduce GHG emissions.
+These collective measures would reduce or offset GHG (continued) emissions from study corridor construction and benefit all populations, including environmental justice populations, living along the study corridor.
+Mitigation measures have been identified to minimize construction impacts, including air quality impacts, on environmental justice populations.
+Prior to construction, WisDOT would develop a plan to establish construction phases, estimated durations, appropriate sequencing, mitigation commitments, and community outreach and communication commitments.
+WisDOT would continue its public outreach inclusive of minority and low-income populations.
+Access to and from I-39/90/94 during construction would be maintained to the extent possible, or alternative access would be provided.
+Construction Prior to construction, WisDOT would develop a plan to establish construction phases, estimated durations, appropriate sequencing and community outreach and communication commitments.
+WisDOT would continue its target stakeholder outreach inclusive of minority and low-income populations.
+Construction employment provides opportunities for local business enrolled in WisDOT's Disadvantaged Business Enterprise (DBE) program.
 WisDOT has a robust DBE program as evidenced by prior years of participation.
 Depending on the type of project, WisDOT anticipates the DBE goals to range between 6 percent and 12 percent.
 The DBE opportunities are tailored to each individual project.
 If a DBE opportunity does not exist in the individual project, then the DBE goal could be reduced due to lack of opportunities.
-WisDOT will work collectively with industry to make sure all opportunities are advertised and available. - WisDOT will develop a Transportation Management Plan (TMP) to coordinate and manage impacts.
+WisDOT will work collectively with industry to make sure all opportunities are advertised and available.
+WisDOT will develop a TMP to coordinate and manage impacts.
 TMP strategies include public information and outreach; staging sequential overpass, underpass and interchange closures to minimize indirection.
+Visual Character During final design, WisDOT will continue design refinements to minimize encroachment impacts on the surrounding viewshed.
+The color of replacement girders on the bridge over Mirror Lake would closely mimic the existing bridge color.
+During final design, WisDOT will coordinate with WDNR on bridge aesthetics that are compatible with the Mirror Lake State Park aesthetic.
+As part of vegetative restoration of temporarily disturbed areas, WisDOT will follow guidance developed in its Facilities Development Manual (FDM) Chapter 27, Planting and Aesthetic Design, which emphasizes a vegetation management system to foster sustainable, ecologically sound and visually pleasing roadside vegetation in a cost-effective manner.
+During final design, WisDOT would conduct a public involvement process and coordinate with affected property owners to select a design. from available options for feasible and reasonable barriers.
+During construction, WisDOT will direct the construction contractor to limit tree removal to the median and avoid clearing vegetation outside existing pavement to the greatest extent practicable.